Svvayyz/waveside-website/README.md

 # waveside-website
-Source code of the webiste for my lua made by me :).
+Source code of the webiste for my legendware lua made by me :).